ansible/community-docs/integration_tests_quick_start_guide.rst

   git checkout -b postgresql_info_tests

-7. Because we already have tests for the ``postgresql_info`` module, run the following command:
+7. Since we already have tests for the ``postgresql_info`` module, we will run the following command:

 .. code:: bash

   rm -rf tests/integration/targets/*

-The state now is like we do not have integration tests for the ``community.postgresql`` collection at all.
-So we can start writing integration tests from scratch.
+With all of the targets now removed, the current state is as if we do not have any integration tests for the ``community.postgresql`` collection at all.
+We can now start writing integration tests from scratch.

 8. We will start with creating a ``setup`` target that will install all required packages and will launch PostgreSQL.
 Create the following directories: